PCI DSS Compliance 2026: How to Protect Your Payments and Customers

 However, this revolution has its drawbacks and raises growing concerns about privacy and security.
 A cyber attack occurs somewhere on the web every 39 seconds.
 According to VMWare, 74% of organizations faced a ransomware attack, and the average cost of a data breach in the US has been estimated by IBM to be $9.44 million.
 In this fast-paced world, PCI DSS compliance is not only a matter of security: it’s a matter of survival for merchants and businesses.

 PCI DSS stands for Payment Card Industry Data Security Standard.
-Behind the acronym is a set of security standards developed in 2004 by major credit card companies such as Visa, Mastercard and American Express to ensure that merchants that accept and process card payments maintain a secure environment for cardholder information.
+It’s a set of security rules created by major credit card companies like Visa, Mastercard, and American Express to ensure that merchants handling card payments keep cardholder data safe.

 Why is PCI DSS compliance important?